sambetts/poc-bots/RickrollBot/readme.md

 5. Take note of the certificate thumbprint – $certThumbPrint

 ## Create Azure Resources
-Create: Azure Bot Service, and for production only: Application Insights
+Create: Azure Bot Service, and for production only: Application Insights.

 1. Create new "Azure bot" in the Azure portal (can use az cmd if you wish too).
     - Use the free tier.